cobusc/imagerl/README.md

 ```
 The image will be retrieved, cached and served the first time it is request.
 Thereafter it will simply be served from the cache.

+Note that:
-Local files can be served using the "file://" scheme.
-Source image caching can be disabled in the config file if necessary.
+* Local files can be served using the "file://" scheme.
+* Files hosted on Amazon S3 can be served using the `s3://` scheme.
+* Source image caching can be disabled in the config file if necessary.

 Restrict the width or height
 ----------------------------